Positivity preserving along a flow over projective bundle: Preliminaries

 \section{Preliminaries}

-In this section, we shall fix the notation and recall some basic definitions and facts on complex Finsler vector bundles, Griffiths positive (semipositive), and maximal principle for real $(1,1)$-forms.
-For more details we refer to \cite{AP, Aikou, Chow, Cao-Wong, FLW, FLW1, Gri, Ko1, Liu1, Munteanu, Wan}.
+In this section, we shall fix the notation and recall some basic definitions and facts on complex Finsler vector bundles, Griffiths positivity (semipositivity), and maximal principle for real $(1,1)$-forms.
+For more details we refer to \cite{AP, Aikou, Chow, Cao-Wong, FLW, FLW2, FLW1, Gri, Ko1, Liu1, Munteanu, Wan}.